How would you like to make money with your bank account?

 Make your application

-But they honoured the bonus to everyone who met the criteria.
+But they honored the bonus to everyone who met the criteria.

 Applying for a bank account can take just 10 minutes.
 Often the bank will confirm your identity through digital means.